England's north-west 'needs minimum alcohol price'

 He said "pocket-money" prices mean more people are drinking to harmful levels.

 In 2010-11, the cost of alcohol-related issues to the north-west economy was more than £3bn, according to public health body Drink Wise.

-Dr Rajpura said a price increase would not affect moderate drinkers, but it would affect hard drinkers and those who are drinking cheap alcohol from supermarkets and off licences before going out into the town.'No-brainer'
+Dr Rajpura said a price increase would not affect moderate drinkers, but it would affect hard drinkers and those who are drinking cheap alcohol from supermarkets and off licences before going out into the town.

 "Consumption has increased as the price has fallen," he said.

 "Alcohol has got cheaper and cheaper over the last two decades, so young people can purchase alcohol at pocket-money prices.